-rendered beeswax means raw beeswax that has been rendered using water and strained and from which any impurities have been removed including any Varroa mite potentially present, and has not been in contact with bees after its manufacture.
+rendered beeswax means raw beeswax that has been rendered using water and has not been in contact with bees after its manufacture.

 surveillance action means any of the following:

 - (a) shaking bees in fine sugar to enable the dislodgement of Varroa mite so to be able to detect the presence of Varroa mite (sugar shake), - (b) uncapping the bee brood to inspect the brood for the presence of Varroa mite (brood uncapping), or - (c) washing bees in ethanol to detach Varroa mites to inspect for the presence of Varroa mite (ethanol washing).